Cops: Delray Beach man told McDonald's ice cream machine broken, pulls out weapon

 The rifle was actually an airsoft gun, but police said it had no markings to indicate it wasn’t an actual AR-15 rifle.

-Employees at the McDonald’s told police the man, identified as Jerry Henry, 19, of Delray Beach, pulled the gun out of the trunk.
+Employees at the McDonald’s on Linton Boulevard near Interstate 95 told police the man, identified as Jerry Henry, 19, of Delray Beach, pulled the gun out of the trunk.

 The workers could see him through surveillance cameras.